Last updated

 Keyframe Folding Animation

-Click Add Folding Keyframe from the left menu, and then select the creases to fold in this step.
+Click Add Keyframe from the left menu, and then select the creases to fold in this step.
 Enter a numeric value for the fold angle; the visualization updates in real-time.

 Tip: Select the fold angle field and scroll to adjust the angle.

+Continue adding keyframes until your design is fully folded.
+Replay the keyframed animation using in the left menu or press the R hotkey.
 For more details on fold angles, constraints, and advanced keyframe techniques, see the 3D Folding Simulation guide.

 Export 3D Model